mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

-Signac is an algorithm that addresses the classification problem in single cell RNA sequencing.
-We often have an expression matrix and we need to classify the cells into their cell types and cell states based on gene expression patterns.
+Signac is an algorithm that addresses the cell type classification problem in single cell RNA sequencing: We often have an expression matrix and we need to classify the cells into their cell types.
+Signac classifies the cells.

-* Signac implements an average neural network-based strategy.
 * Signac has been used to classify over 1 million cells from dozens of datasets.
+* Signac is integrated with Seurat and SPRING, and we provide vignettes for either software package.
 * The main functions are clear and well-documented.
-* Signac is integrated with Seurat and SPRING, and we provide vignettes for either software package.

-You may suggest changes by forking this repo and creating a pull request or opening an issue.

 <!-- GETTING STARTED -->
 ## Getting Started